mykeels/rest-api-ioc-demo/README.md

+# Rest API IoC Demo

+Written to demonstrate how API projects built with NodeJS can be structured for a much better developer experience than is usually seen in the wild.

 This API will demonstrate:

-- Proper Dependency Inversion
+- [x] Proper Dependency Inversion
-  - Every service will be independent of other services
+  - Every service is independent of other services
+  - No service imports another.
-- Proper folder structure
+- [x] Proper folder structure
-  - Code be will grouped according to business domains
+  - Code is grouped according to business domains.
+  - Only common logic lives outside this heirarchy, in a common folder.
-- Inversion of Control (IoC)
+- [x] Inversion of Control (IoC)
+  - Instead of depending directly on another service, all dependencies are on abstractions, serviced by an IoC container.
-- OpenAPI schema will be auto-generated
+- [x] OpenAPI schema is auto-generated
-- Use gherkin specifications for E2E tests
+- [x] Use gherkin specifications for E2E tests

-## Bonus points

-- Services will use XState